nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </box>

 **Examples:**
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st Udder to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st Udder to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd Udder to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` edits the name of the 2nd Udder to be `Betsy Crower` and clears all existing tags.

 ### Scheduling a meeting with an Udder : `schedule` 🗓️

 Schedules a meeting with an Udder from the specified start time to end time, at the location as shown in the format below

-**Format:** `schedule UDDER_INDEX st/DD-MM-YYYY HH:MM et/DD-MM-YYYY HH:MM l/LOCATION`
+**Format:** `schedule INDEX st/DD-MM-YYYY HH:MM et/DD-MM-YYYY HH:MM l/LOCATION`

 * Automatically detects any clash in meetings with other Udders.
 * Please input valid meeting dates as inputting invalid ones (e.g. 30th February 2024, 29th February 2023, and 31st April 2024) may lead to unexpected behaviour!